ayushiigupta399-blip/HOUSE-AND-HOUNDS/README.md

 # HOUSE-AND-HOUNDS
 # Local Community Services Hub
 A simple terminal-based application that helps users explore local services, read testimonials, and book appointments.
-This project was created as part of the VITyarthi – Build Your Own Project evaluation.
+This project was created as part of he VITyarthi – Build Your Own Project evaluation.

 ---